seajoshc/alppb/README.md

 - [X] Cleanup existing docstrings
 - [X] Remove base64 stuff in iam.py as it obscures whats happening
 - [X] Axe the examples dir
-- [ ] Allow user specification of the bucket with an optional argument of --bucket (bucket creation planned in MVP milestone)
+- [X] Allow user specification of the bucket
-## MVP
+## 1.0.0
 - [ ] Exception handling - retry for delete and create of all resources, and any control flow necessary.
 Always cleanup created resources regardless of success or failure.
-Make sure packaged specified is a valid PyPi package.
+Make sure package specified is a valid PyPi package.
     - [ ] Retry on delete for all resources
     - [ ] Retry on create for all resources
     - [ ] Control flow
     - [ ] Always cleanup
     - [ ] Valid PyPi package
     - [ ] Bucket and CodeBuild need to be in same region
+- [ ] Unit tests
+- [ ] Integration tests
+- [ ] Submit to PyPi and make into an executable
+- [ ] Dockerize and submit to Dockerhub
+## v1.1
-- [ ] Try to create an s3 bucket if one isn't specified
+- [ ] Create an s3 bucket when an arg is specified
 - [ ] Allow user to optionally specify an IAM role
 - [ ] One or more modules can be specified in one invocation of alpaca
 - [ ] Allow specification of a requirements.txt file to use as a list of all modules to build
 - [ ] Specify download location of the artifact
-- [ ] Unit tests
-- [ ] Integration tests
-- [ ] Submit to PyPi and make into an executable
-- [ ] Dockerize and submit to Dockerhub

 ## Exceptions
 ResourceAlreadyExistsException